Developing Bed Sores During a Hospital Stay

 Many patients who are hospitalized for an extended period develop bed sores, which is something that they weren’t expecting when they were admitted.
 Bed sores can be avoided, but some hospitals no longer concentrate on providing hands-on care for their patients.
 They’re more interested in high-profit medical research and upgrading their technological resources to the detriment of basic patient care.

 Once a patient is admitted to the hospital, the facility has a responsibility to provide patients with the best care possible.
 Staff members should keep in mind that their patients frequently are suffering from medical conditions that leave them susceptible to developing bed sores.
 Patients rely on their caregivers to make sure no other situations occur that leave them in worse shape than they were upon admission.
 Treating only the acute problem that landed patients in the hospital isn’t adequate.
 Attention must be paid to any potential issues that might arise during their stay.
+Contact a Philadelphia nursing abuse lawyer if you would like to discuss your options regarding a possible lawsuit, we offer free consultations.

 Bed Sores Are the Result of Medical Negligence